 1. Start Saving Early

 Your teenager can use the time they have living under your roof to save money well before leaving to college with a part time job during the school year and the summer months.
 Take advantage of direct deposit offered by their employer and teach them to maximize their savings with an allocated amount going into a college savings account each pay period.
-While it is difficult to know how to calculate the overall cost of college, our college savings calculator can get you started in developing a savings plan.
+While it is difficult to know how to calculate the overall cost of college, our college savings calculator can get you started by outlining costs so you can develop a savings plan.
 Earning and saving money early always means more opportunity when it comes to making decisions about college.

 2. Take Advantage of College Classes in High School